-Sailor Malan – a true South African WW2 flying ace and national hero “in his own words” – a very rare recorded interview with him.
+Sailor Malan – a true South African WW2 flying ace and national hero “in his own words” – and here is a very rare recorded interview with him.

 This is a fantastic historical record of a personal interview with the great WW2 South African fighter ace Adolph “Sailor” Malan, DSO & Bar, DFC & Bar.

-Note in this recording, clearly taken as a public relations exercise to install confidence in the British public in the Royal Air Force and it’s pilots, Sailor Malan comes across as a little over-confident and quite flippant.
+Note in this recording, clearly taken as a public relations exercise to install confidence in the British public in the Royal Air Force and it’s pilots by the public broadcaster (there were a series of these interviews involving other pilots).
+Because of this, Sailor Malan comes across as a little over-confident and quite flippant.
+Its intentional and designed to make killing Germans sterile and combat adventurous.

 Also noteworthy is Sailor Malan’s WW2 era cultural expressions, delivery and sayings which were so typical to Allied Air Force officers at the time – terms like: